Tag: saas platform

 Before becoming one of the most popular eCommerce platforms globally, Shopify started as an online ski store called Snowdevil in 2004.
 Later, the company transformed into an eCommerce platform named Jaded Pixel.

 Up to now, the number of Shopify users has increased significantly.
-As reported by StoreLeads, there are currently about 2 million websites using the Shopify platform to build and develop online businesses.
+As reported by StoreLeads, there are currently about 2 million websites using the platform to build and develop online businesses.
 In the second quarter of 2022, the number of newly opened stores reached 150,928, an increase of 10.8% compared to the same period in 2021.
 In Vietnam alone, there are about 2,000 websites using the platform in operation, up 9.8% in the second quarter of 2022 over the same period in 2021.

 Total revenue in the second quarter of 2022 reached $1.3 billion, up 16% over the same period in 2021, corresponding to a compound annual growth rate for three consecutive years of 53%.
 Gross profit in the second quarter of 2022 increased by 6% to $655.6 million compared to $620.9 million in the second quarter of 2021 (According to Shopify’s report).

-While Shopify is one of the most popular and user-friendly eCommerce platforms available today, businesses still need to determine if this is what they need to expand their business, all the advantages and disadvantages of the platform, mostly the cost issue.
+While it is one of the most popular and user-friendly eCommerce platforms available today, businesses still need to determine if this is what they need to expand their business, all the advantages and disadvantages of the platform, mostly the cost issue.

 Pros of using Shopify for an eCommerce website